7 Best eCommerce Platforms for Businesses in 2026

 7. Amazon Australia

-Amazon is one of the world's biggest marketplaces with over 200 million Prime members and 300 million active customers globally.
-The platform sells everything from electronics, books, toys, clothing, and more.
+Amazon is one of the world's biggest marketplaces with over 200 million Prime members and 300 million active customers worldwide.
+The platform sells everything from electronics to books, toys, clothing, and more.

-Features: Amazon helps businesses sell worldwide with their 22 global stores.
-On top of that, businesses can create sponsored product ads on Amazon to get featured in related search results and product pages.
+Features: Amazon helps businesses sell worldwide through its 22 global stores, and businesses can also create sponsored product ads on Amazon to appear in related search results and on product pages.

-Pricing: Amazon charges 99c per unit sold for sellers using their Individual Plan and $49.95 per month for those using their Professional Plan.
-Referral fees start are between 6% and 15% per item sold and logistics fees apply when you ship your orders with FBA or Amazon Easy Ship (AES) services.
-Amazon also charges a cost-per-click fee when a customer clicks on your Amazon Ad.16
+Pricing: Amazon charges 99c per unit sold for sellers using their Individual Plan and A$49.95 per month for those using their Professional Plan.
+Referral fees range from 6% to 15% per item sold, and logistics fees apply when you ship your orders with Fulfilment by Amazon (FBA) or Amazon Easy Ship (AES) services.
+Amazon also charges a cost-per-click fee when a customer clicks on your Amazon Ad.

 Pros